10 REASONS TO SUPPORT THE Warren COUNTY SENIOR SERVICES LEVY

 It helps older adults remain independent in their homes.

 As we age, most of us want to stay in our own homes, even if we need help.
-Home means independence, privacy, dignity, and connection to our loved ones.
+Home means independence, privacy, dignity and connection to our loved ones.
 In-home care is much cheaper than a nursing home, but it’s still beyond the means of many.
-That’s where the levy helps.
-It supports the Warren County Elderly Services Program (ESP).
-Through services such as home-delivered meals, homemaking help, and transportation, Warren County ESP makes it possible for more than 2,400 older adults to remain in their homes with independence and dignity.
+That’s where Hamilton County’s Senior Services levy helps.
+For 30 years, the levy has supported the Hamilton County Elderly Services Program (ESP).
+Through services such as home-delivered meals, personal care and transportation to doctor’s appointments, Hamilton County ESP makes it possible for more than 8,200 older adults to remain in their homes with independence and dignity.

 |